CodeCreatePlay360/PandaEditor/README.md

 ![Image](images//01.png)

 **Panda3D is one of best open source game engines out there, but lack of a proper scene editor and tools for artists limits its scope and target audience, this project aims to make Panda3D more intuitive to use for  artists and game developers by providing an editor centric workflow**.
-It has all the bare minimum level editor features including,
+It has all the standard level editor features including,

 * Object manipulation
 * Object Inspection